gvwilson/sdxpy/src/interp/index.md

 Implement a `while` loop instruction.
 Your implementation can use either a Python `while` loop or recursion.

-### For Loops {: .exercise}

-Implement a `for` loop instruction that repeats instructions a certain number of times.
-Your implementation should allow users to specify a loop variable so that they know which iteration of the loop they're in.

 ### Internal Checks {: .exercise}